Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Introduction

-Thus, we apply a novel \emph{sparse pursuit} algorithm that identifies the peaks in the STFT spectrogram, which originate from the sinusoidal signals in the recording, and places them in a new spectrogram with a logarithmic frequency axis.
-On this, we apply the dictionary learning algorithm, which alternates between a sparse pursuit step to identify the sounds of the instruments and a dictionary update step to learn their characteristics.
-Once the final dictionary has been computed, we apply the sparse pursuit algorithm on the entire log-frequency spectrogram in order to obtain the separated spectrograms, and after masking with the original mixture spectrogram, we employ the algorithm by Griffin and Lim \cite{GriffinLim84} in order to convert them back into time-domain signals, using the phase of the original spectrogram as the initial value.
+{After training has finished,} we apply the sparse pursuit algorithm on the entire log-frequency spectrogram in order to obtain the separated spectrograms, and after masking with the original mixture spectrogram, we employ the algorithm by Griffin and Lim \cite{GriffinLim84} in order to convert them back into time-domain signals, using the phase of the original spectrogram as the initial value.
 The overall procedure is displayed in Figure~\ref{fig:overall}.

-The novelty of our approach lies in the \emph{pitch-invariance} of the representation: In the dictionary, we save the relative amplitudes of the harmonics for each instrument, and we can use them to identify and synthesize the sounds of the instruments at any arbitrary pitch, without making assumptions about their tuning or range.
+The novelty of our approach lies in {the combination of {pitch-invariant} representations with a sparse pursuit algorithm during training: Provided that the characteristics of the sounds of the instruments are sufficiently stable, the relative amplitudes of the harmonics saved in the dictionary represent} the sounds of the instruments at any arbitrary pitch, without making assumptions about their tuning or range. {At the same time, the use of a log-frequency axis enables us to match the spectrogram with the modeled patterns of these sounds in an efficient manner, and due to a non-linear optimization step, the parameters are locally optimal on a continuous scale.
+As the outcome of the training is sometimes sensitive with respect to the initial dictionary, we typically use the method in an ensemble setting.
+Apart from the sparsity condition, there is no need to hand-tune any hyperparameters for a specific recording.}

-The sparse pursuit algorithm that we propose is designed to match a sampled spectrum with shifted non-negative continuous patterns.
+The sparse pursuit algorithm that we propose is designed to match a {generic} sampled spectrum with shifted non-negative continuous patterns.
 While it was developed with audio frequency spectra in mind, it may be used in other signal processing applications as well.